Aryan-Gandhi/AthinaOA/README.md

 This command will start a local server and provide you with a URL (typically `http://localhost:8501`) that you can open in your web browser to interact with the application.

+### 5. If the webpage does not load, click enter and manually go to the URL shown

+### 6. Please enter the API key sent in the email before uploading files

 ## Using the Application

 ### 1. Upload a PDF